github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ![Rendered H1, H2, and H6 headings](/assets/images/help/writing/headings-rendered.png)

-When you use of two or more headings, GitHub automatically generates a table of contents which you can access by clicking {% octicon "list-unordered" aria-label="The unordered list icon" %} within the file header.
+When you use two or more headings, GitHub automatically generates a table of contents which you can access by clicking {% octicon "list-unordered" aria-label="The unordered list icon" %} within the file header.
 Each heading title is listed in the table of contents and you can click a title to navigate to the selected section.

 ![Screenshot highlighting the table of contents icon](/assets/images/help/repository/headers_toc.png)